aleenakurian/MIRRA/README.md

 uvicorn main:app --reload
 ```

-Backend runs at `http://127.0.0.1:8000`.
 On first startup it automatically seeds Aarohi and Naina's profiles from the seed files.

 ### Frontend